HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 Each member can also use the [Lab Time Log Website](https://course-work.glp.ecs.vuw.ac.nz/engr300/2020/group15/group-15/LabLogSite.html) which will automatically generate the times that people enter and leave the labs.

-For each sprint a new board will be created and this will be filled with issues that we believe will be relevant for the sprint.
+For each sprint, a new board will be created and this will be filled with issues that we believe will be relevant for the sprint.
 Each team member is assigned 2-3 tickets per sprint.

 For each issue created in the sprint, we will add the level of difficulty we estimate it to be.
 This should provide us with some assistance as to how long each issue should take, and how many issues we will be able to finish in the sprint.
-We will also use the burn-down chart to ensure that each team-member is being assigned and completing an even amount of work.
+We will also use the burn-down chart to ensure that each team member is being assigned and completing an even amount of work.

-Additionally, we will assigning tickets to Epics and will be using Epics to help monitor the progress that our team is making.
+Additionally, we will assign tickets to Epics and will be using Epics to help monitor the progress that our team is making.

 #### 4.2.5 Project Development Testing
 All documentation produced for this project will not need to be tested.
-The documnetation will go under rigorous inspection while being written as well as during merge requests.
+The documentation will go under rigorous inspection while being written as well as during merge requests.

 All code will need to have tests written for it.
 We should achieve high coverage with these unit tests - a minimum of at least 90% coverage.
 To ensure that the code is of good quality, we will have different members of the team review it.